For companies that store, use or produce hazardous chemicals, proper management can be a matter of life and death.

 8. Training management: Employees should be properly trained on all safety procedures and have access to ongoing refresher training.

-9. Management of change: When processes change, businesses should conduct a systematic review of how the changes will affect risk throughout their facility.
+9. Management of change: This is a form of risk management practice.
+When processes change, businesses should conduct a systematic review of how the changes will affect risk throughout their facility.

 10. Incident investigation: When incidents and near-misses occur, businesses need a systematic process to record, track, investigate, report and analyze what happened.